+Source: LonRes Agent Survey

-While demand might be dependent on price point, supply is increasing across the whole market.
-For prime London as a whole, new instructions were 20.3% higher in Q1 than Q1 2024, while for £5m+ the increase over the same period was 31.6% (chart 5).
+While demand might be

+dependent on price point, supply is increasing across the

+Ql 2024, while for £5m+ the increase over the same period

-At the end of March there was 9.1% more stock on the market for sale across prime London than a year earlier, with 22.2% more £5m+ properties for sale.
+At the end of March there was

+9.1% more stock on the market for sale across prime London than a year earlier, with 22.2%

+more £5m+ properties for sale.

-Other measures also suggest high levels of vendor motivation, with the number of price reductions rising significantly in Q1 compared to the same period last year - by 57.7% across prime London and by 69.0% for £5m+ homes (chart 5).
+Other measures also suggest

+in Q1 compared to the same period last year - by 57.7%

+across prime London and by

+69.0% for £5m+ homes (chart 5).